Skip to Content

 marigolds

 Planting marigolds around tomatoes is a good strategy.
 Tomato hornworms dislike the smell of marigolds.
-They will therefore be driven away by this.
-It is essential to note that the best types of marigolds guaranteed to yield are the pot marigold and the tagetes marigold.
+This will therefore drive them away.
+Notably, the best marigolds guaranteed to yield are the pot marigolds and the tagetes marigolds.

 Ladybugs to getting rid of Tomato Hornworms

-These insects feed on the larva of the hornworm eggs that are found on the plant.
-They’ll get rid of the tomato hornworms by eating many of the hornworm larvae.
+These insects feed on the hornworm eggs’ larvae found on the plant.
+They’ll eliminate the tomato hornworms by eating many of the hornworm larvae.

 It is estimated that they can eat up to 50 larvae a day.
 They can be purchased online to help stop tomato hornworms in their tracks before they begin the destruction.